Probing the history of Solar System through the cratering records on Vesta and Ceres: Dynamical and physical model

-To evaluate the effects of the impacts on the surface cratering of the two asteroids, for each recorded collision we computed the average crater diameter using the empirical scaling law (see p. $165$ of \cite{dpl01})
+where $\omega_{A}=n_{A}=\frac{2\pi}{T_{A}}$ is the angular velocity (coinciding with the orbital mean motion for circular orbits) of the asteroid.\\ To evaluate the effects of the impacts on the two asteroids, we computed the average crater diameter produced by each collision using the empirical scaling law (see p. $165$ of \cite{dpl01})

-where the letters $a$ and $i$ indicate the asteroid and the impactor respectively, $\rho$ is the density, $R$ the physical radius, $g$ the gravitational acceleration, $E_{k}$ is the impact kinetic energy and $\theta$ is the impact angle respect to the local horizontal.
-In our estimation of the surface cratering we used a fixes value $\theta=45^{\circ}$ as the average impact angle (see \cite{pm00} and references therein).
+where the indexes $a$ and $i$ indicate the asteroid and the impactor respectively, $\rho$ is the density, $R$ the physical radius, $g$ the gravitational acceleration, $E_{k}$ is the impact kinetic energy, $\theta$ is the impact angle respect to the local horizontal and all quantities are evaluated in mks units.
+In our first estimation of the surface cratering of the two asteroids we used a fixed value $\theta=45^{\circ}$ as the average impact angle (see \cite{pm00} and references therein).